AndrewHolmes060/Plex-Preroll-Builder/README.md

 # Installation
-1. set up your plex to speak to prerolls
+1. Set up your plex to speak to prerolls
 On the plex admin panel go to settings:
 ```
 general -> turn on push notifications
 webhooks -> Serverip/plexpreroll
 ```
+2. Install ffmpeg
 ``` ( ubuntu / debian based )
 sudo apt-get install ffmpeg -y
 ```